Thomas Howard, 4th Duke of Norfolk: Mary, Queen of Scots, and the Rising of the North

-Norfolk was the principal commissioner at the conference held in York in October 1568 to hear evidence against Mary, Queen of Scots, who had been a prisoner in England since she fled Scotland in May of that same year after being defeated at the Battle of Langside and abdicating under duress.
+Norfolk was the principal commissioner at the conference held in York in October 1568 to hear evidence against Mary, Queen of Scots, who had been a prisoner in England since she fled Scotland after her defeat at the Battle of Langside and abdication under duress.
 The evidence was presented by Mary's illegitimate half-brother James Stewart, 1st Earl of Moray, who was also Scottish regent because Mary's son King James VI was still a young child.
-The evidence included the casket letters, which came to light during the investigations carried out in relation to Mary's alleged involvement in the murder a year earlier of her second husband Henry Stuart, Lord Darnley.
+The evidence included the casket letters, which came to light during the investigations carried out in relation to Mary's alleged involvement in the murder of Lord Darnley.